Chesley Bonestell: Early life and education

-Bonestell was born in San Francisco, California.
+Career

 His first astronomical painting was done in 1905.
 After seeing Saturn through the 12 in telescope at San Jose's Lick Observatory, he rushed home to paint what he had seen.
 The painting was destroyed in the fire that followed the 1906 earthquake.
 Between 1915 and 1918, he exhibited lithographs in the 4th and 7th annual exhibitions of the California Society of Etchers (now the California Society of Printmakers) in San Francisco.

-Bonestell studied architecture at Columbia University in New York City.
-Dropping out in his third year, he worked as a renderer and designer for several of the leading architectural firms of the time, including the firm of Willis Polk, "The Man Who Rebuilt San Francisco."
+Bonestell enrolled as an undergraduate at Columbia University in New York City in 1907, adopting an architecture major.
+Dropping out in June 1910, he worked as a renderer and designer for several of the leading architectural firms of the time, including the firm of Willis Polk, "The Man Who Rebuilt San Francisco."

 Bonestell moved to England in 1920, where he rendered architectural subjects for the Illustrated London News.
+While in England, he met British artist Scriven Bolton, who was an early pioneer of space art.
 He returned to New York in 1926.
 While with William van Alen, he and Warren Straton designed the art deco façade of the Chrysler Building as well as its distinctive eagles.
 During this same period, he designed the Plymouth Rock Memorial, the U.S. Supreme Court Building, the New York Central Building, Manhattan office and apartment buildings and several state capitols.

 Returning to the West Coast, he prepared illustrations of the chief engineer's plans for the Golden Gate Bridge for the benefit of funders.
 In the late 1930s he moved to Hollywood, where he worked (without screen credit) as a special effects artist, creating matte paintings for films, including The Hunchback of Notre Dame (1939), Citizen Kane (1941) and The Magnificent Ambersons (1942).